Asthma Specialist Q&A

-People who suffer from asthma have the reaction triggered by exposure to a variety of substances or irritants depending on their individual condition.
-The exact reason why some people suffer from asthma and others don’t isn’t known but it is suspected to be related to environmental and genetic factors.
+People who suffer from asthma have a reaction triggered by exposure to a variety of substances or irritants depending on their individual conditions.
+The exact reason why some people suffer from asthma and others don’t isn’t known, but it is suspected to be related to environmental and genetic factors.
 Every individual that suffers from asthma will have unique triggers, with these triggers causing a different reaction that ranges in severity.
 Some common triggers of asthma symptoms include pollen, dust mites, mold spores, pet dander, respiratory infections, physical activity, cold air, air pollutants and irritants, some medications, stress and strong emotions, and sulfites and preservatives found in some foods and beverages.

 There isn’t one main cause of asthma, as asthma is unique to each person who suffers from it.
 Doctors also aren’t sure why some people have asthma symptoms and other people don’t, but it is believed it can be related to their genetic makeup and environmental factors.
 Within that, asthma sufferers also each have their own unique triggers that cause their asthma symptoms, as well as different reactions than other people who may have the same triggers.
 Asthma and allergies can sometimes go hand in hand, with an allergic reaction to an allergen causing asthmatic symptoms.
-Allergens that can cause an asthmatic reaction include pollen, mold spores, dust mites, pet dander, air pollutants and irritants such as smoke and pollution, some types of medications and preservatives and sulfites that are found in some foods and beverages.
-Additional triggers for asthma symptoms include physical activity, respiratory infections, cold air, strong emotions and stress and gastroesophageal reflux disease (GERD).
+Allergens that can cause an asthmatic reaction include pollen, mold spores, dust mites, pet dander, air pollutants and irritants such as smoke and pollution, some types of medications and preservatives, and sulfites that are found in some foods and beverages.
+Additional triggers for asthma symptoms include physical activity, respiratory infections, cold air, strong emotions and stress, and gastroesophageal reflux disease (GERD).

 Asthma does not have a cure, however with proper care and treatment, serious asthma attacks can be avoided, and symptoms can be easily managed.
 The first step in asthma treatment is to determine the triggers.
-Once these have been figured out, a plan can be put in place to avoid them as much as possible and to have a back-up option if they can’t be avoided and asthma symptoms appear.
+Once these have been figured out, a plan can be put in place to avoid them as much as possible and to have a backup option if they can’t be avoided and asthma symptoms appear.
 Medication options exist for asthma sufferers, both in a long-term control form as a preventive treatment and in a rescue form to be used in the event of an asthma attack to provide short-term, rapid relief of symptoms.
 If your asthma is caused by allergies, allergy medications, including allergy shots, can also be used as a preventive treatment.
 Your asthma treatment plan will need to evolve over time to ensure that you are always covered with the right treatment when you need it, should an asthma attack happen.